Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments

-In Fig. \ref{fig:cs_cmprsn}, we shows the total CEvNS cross section for $^{40}$Ar as a function of neutrino energy using different form factor prescriptions.
-The relative differences between form factor models increase with energy.
-The impact on the predicted total event yield per year is summarized in Table~\ref{tab:events_formfactors}, where the relative deviation with respect to Helm baseline is shown for each model.
-This introduces a systematic uncertainty of less than 3\%, which we include in the systematic budget considered in this work.
+The predicted total event yield per year, assuming 5000 hours of annual operation comparable to SNS running conditions \cite{COHERENT:2022nrm}, is summarized in Table~\ref{tab:events_formfactors}.
+For each nuclear form factor model, the table also shows the relative deviation with respect to the Helm model, taken as the baseline prediction.
+These variations introduce a systematic uncertainty of less than 3\%, which is included in the overall systematic uncertainty budget considered in this work.